kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 ## Basic Control Structures

 We will introduce some basic control structures in this section.
 You will find these structures throughout many computer codes and programming exercises.
-In fact, we can actually reduce the control structure of all programming code into only a few control structure.
-The image below show the three basic control structure.
+In fact, we can actually reduce the control structures of all programming code into only a few control structures.
+The image below shows the three basic control structures.

 <img src="/ictpsp/assets/images/lesson3/control_structures.png">

-The first one on the left is **sequential** and we have been using this structure throughout our previous codes.
+The first one on the left is **sequential**, and we have been using this structure throughout our previous codes.
 We claim that computer codes are executed sequentially from top to bottom.
 This is the most basic and fundamental structure of all computer codes.

-In this lesson and the next lesson, we are going to introduce the second structure which is a **branch** structure as shown in the middle of the above image.
-A branch structure adds an extremely important features in programming becauses it allows you to execute a certain code instead of another.
-Branch structure allows you to change the flow of the code based on some conditions.
+In this lesson and the next lesson, we are going to introduce the second structure, which is a **branch** structure, as shown in the middle of the above image.
+A branch structure adds an extremely important feature in programming because it allows you to execute a certain code instead of another.
+The branch structure allows you to change the flow of the code based on some conditions.

-Lastly, we will introduce briefly the **iterative** structure as shown on the right in the above image.
-Iterative structure is based on the branch structure because it uses the branch structure to determine whether to continue or to stop the iteration.
+Lastly, we will briefly introduce the **iterative** structure, as shown on the right in the above image.
+The iterative structure is based on the branch structure because it uses the branch structure to determine whether to continue or to stop the iteration.
 In the above image, if the condition is true, the computer will continue to the next iteration.
 On the other hand, if the condition is false, the computer will stop the iteration and execute the next block of the code.

-Notice that both branch and iterative structure relies on sequential structure for each of the block that they will execute.
-Sequential structure remains the fundamental control flow of a computer code.
-Branch structure adds on the possibility of changing this sequential flow based on some conditions and Iterative structure allows you to repeat a block of code as long as the condition is true.
+Notice that both branch and iterative structures rely on the sequential structure for each block that they execute.
+The sequential structure remains the fundamental control flow of a computer code.
+The branch structure adds the possibility of changing this sequential flow based on some conditions, and the iterative structure allows you to repeat a block of code as long as the condition is true.

 ## Sequential Structure